Sakura in Japan

 April 7 (2 days after full blooming)

-Still, full blooming.
+Still, in full bloom.

 April 9 (4 days after full blooming)